 We have a physical body.
 We have a soul, which encompasses the mind, will and emotions.
 We have a spirit, sometimes referred to as the heart.
 By design, these work together and perfectly complement one another to form a complete, well-rounded person.

-At St. Gregory Retreat Centers in Iowa, we believe that the only effective treatments address all aspects of your being: the body, the soul and the spirit.
+At St. Gregory Recovery Center in Iowa, we believe that the only effective treatments address all aspects of your being: the body, the soul and the spirit.
 Our Christian drug program is designed to nurture all three and restore them to health so that you can enjoy the exhilarating life God has in store.

 What to Expect From a Christian Drug Program